Alonso-del-Arte/currency-demo/README.md

 currencies will vary depending on your locale.

-Unicode provides a fairly complete set of currency symbols, many of which are accessible through some `java.util.Currency`'s `getSymbol()` function depending on the default or specified locale.
+Unicode provides a fairly complete set of currency symbols, many of which are accessible through `java.util.Currency`'s `getSymbol()` function depending on the default or specified locale.
 The following table lists some symbols that are generally used for one specific currency (though the ones marked with an asterisk are also used for some other currency in combination with letters).

 | Unicode | Symbol   | ISO-4217 | Name                     |